Qudit States in Noisy Quantum Channels: Conclusion

 \section{Conclusion}

-Graph theory plays a crucial role in the representation of the combinatorial structures of quantum states \cite{lockhart2021combinatorial, simmons2017symmetric, dutta2016bipartite, dutta2019condition, wang2020note}.
-One fundamental motivation behind the investigations at the interface of quantum and graph theory is to know how quantum mechanical properties depend on structure of a graph.
-Graph states have important utilization in quantum computation.
-Hypergraph states are generalization of graph states.
-Due to their important applications in quantum computation, their intrinsic physical characteristics are worth investigating.
-In this work, we study the noise properties of hypergraph states.
-We apply a number of noisy quantum channels on hypergraph states, such as the dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise, non-Markovian Amplitude Damping Channel (ADC), dephasing noise, and depolarization noise.
-We work out the analytic expression of the final state after applying the noisy channel.
-In addition, we study the change in coherence, as well as the fidelity between the initial and final state.
-The coherence decreases under an application of all these channels, except the non-Markovian ADC channel, where the phenomena of recurrences in the non-Markovian regime are responsible for this behavior.
-In case of non-Markovian ADC coherence decreases if the channel parameter $\lambda$ and the number of vertices $n$ satisfies the following inequality
+Due to their important applications in quantum computation, in particular, the intrinsic physical characteristics of the qudit states are worth investigating.
+In this work, we studied the effect of noise on qudit states.
+We applied a number of noisy quantum channels, both Markovian and non-Markovian, such as the dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise, non-Markovian Amplitude Damping Channel (ADC), dephasing noise, and depolarization noise.
+We worked out the analytic expression of the final state after applying the noisy channel.
+In addition, we studied the change in coherence, as well as the fidelity between the initial and final state.
+The coherence decreases under the application of all these channels, except the non-Markovian ADC channel, where the phenomena of recurrences in the non-Markovian regime are responsible for this behavior.
+In case of non-Markovian ADC, coherence decreases if the channel parameter $\lambda$ satisfies the following inequality

-where $N = 2^n$.
-The fidelity between the initial and final state depends on the number of vertices as well as the structure of the hypergraph $G$ for dit-flip noise, dit-phase-flip noise, non-Markovian dephasing noise, and non-Markovian depolarizing noise.
-But, for the phase flip noise, and non-Markovian ADC, fidelity does not depend on the the combinatorial structure of the hypergraph.
-Therefore, for a fixed value of the channel parameter every hypergraph states with equal number of vertices has equal fidelity.
-These results would hopefully enhance the impact of quantum hypergraph states in quantum technologies.